What is a Master of Science (MS) Degree?

 • Write and evaluate scientific literature

-The Master of Science and Master of Public Health degrees prepare students to help improve the health of the general public.
-However, they come at this goal from different perspectives.
+The Master of Science (MS) and Master of Public Health (MPH) degrees prepare students to help improve the health of the general public.
+They come at this goal from very different perspectives.
+Dive into the details below to learn more.

 Graduates with an MS degree can do research and work that has grand-scale implications.
 Advances in their field of study can improve the health of millions, if not billions, of people worldwide.